Stunion235/Tactical-Tiles/INSTALL.md

-The package ANSITerminal is needed for Color Mode.
+The package ANSITerminal is needed.
 It can be installed with `opam install ANSITerminal` and uninstalled with `opam uninstall ANSITerminal`.